denniswsun/enquete_collective/README.md

 ## Bibliographie :

+Akkerman, A., Mudde, C., & Zaslove, A. (2014).
+'How Populist Are the People?
+Measuring Populist Attitudes in Voters'. _Comparative Political Studies_, 47(9), 1324–1353.

-Maestas, C. (2015).
-Expert surveys as a measurement tool: Challenges and new frontiers.
+Maestas, C. (2015). _Expert surveys as a measurement tool: Challenges and new frontiers._

-March, L. (2012).
-Radical Left Parties in Europe.
+March, L. (2012). _Radical Left Parties in Europe_.
 London: Routledge.

 Meijers, M. J., & Zaslove, A. (2021).
 Measuring Populism in Political Parties: Appraisal of a New Approach.
 Comparative Political Studies, 54(2), 372–407. https://doi.org/10.1177/0010414020938081

+Moffitt, B., & Tormey, S. (2014).
+‘Rethinking populism: Politics, mediatisation and political style’. _Political Studies_, 62(2), 381-97.

-Mudde, C. "Populism: An Ideational Approach" OxfordThe Oxford Handbook of Populism (2017) p.
+Mudde, C. 'Populism: An Ideational Approach' _The Oxford Handbook of Populism_(2017) p.
 27 – 47

 Mudde, C. (2004).
-The Populist Zeitgeist.
-Government and Opposition, 39(4), 541-563.
+'The Populist Zeitgeist.' _Government and Opposition_, 39(4), 541-563.

-Mudde, C. (2007).
-Populist Radical Right Parties in Europe.
+Mudde, C. (2007). _Populist Radical Right Parties in Europe_.
 Cambridge: Cambridge University Press.

 Rooduijn, M., Van Kessel, S., Froio, C., Pirro, A., De Lange, S., Halikiopoulou, D., Lewis, P., Mudde, C. & Taggart, P. (2019).
 The PopuList: An Overview of Populist, Far Right, Far Left and Eurosceptic Parties in Europe. www.popu-list.org.

 Taggart, P., & Szczerbiak, A. (2004).
-Contemporary Euroscepticism in the party systems of the European Union candidate states of Central and Eastern Europe.
-European Journal of Political Research, 43(1), 1-27.
+'Contemporary Euroscepticism in the party systems of the European Union candidate states of Central and Eastern Europe'. _European Journal of Political Research_, 43(1), 1-27.